-Level of public infl uence During development of action plan

-Empower

-Collaborate ✓

-Involve The government gave feedback on how public inputs were considered.
+Level of public infl uence During development of action plan Empower The government handed decision-making power to members of the public.
+Collaborate There was iterative dialogue AND the public helped set the agenda. ✓ Involve The government gave feedback on how public inputs were considered.
 Consult The public could give inputs.
 Inform The government provided the public with information on the action plan.
 No Consultation No consultation